Charged with a Crime? Call for a Free Initial Consult.

 If a restraining order against you is granted, then you may face significant consequences in your life.
 Your ability to travel to certain places, such as your home, school, or work, may be limited.
 Your communication with the alleged victim will be restricted, and may be eliminated completely.
 However, the consequences could be even greater if you violate a 50B protective order, which would result in a Class A1 misdemeanor.
 These penalties can be extremely harsh, especially if you feel you’ve done nothing wrong.
 Contact a restraining order defense lawyer to help you protect your rights.

-Appealing a False Restraining Order
+Can You Appeal a False Restraining Order

 Despite your best efforts, the other party may win their petition for a DVPO or no-contact order against you.
 In this situation, you may have the right to an appeal.
 If you did not have a lawyer for the first hearing, or you feel your lawyer was not aggressive enough, contact Randall & Stump, Criminal Defense Attorneys.
-We will discuss how to get a restraining order removed and the timeline you have to file for an appeal.
+Our restraining order lawyers will discuss how to get a restraining order removed and the timeline you have to file for an appeal.
 Additionally, you may have grounds to appeal a restraining order, but that does not mean you can ignore it.
 A DVPO or no-contact order is enforceable while you appeal.

 For help in understanding the legalities of fighting a false restraining order through an appeal, contact us today for help.